Our Trauma Research Program focuses on innovations to treat critical injury.

-“We believe that with a little knowledge and the will to change risky behaviors, people can avoid most, if not all, of the injuries we see,” wrote Dr. John G. Myers, chief of trauma and emergency surgery, and professor of surgery at the UT Health Science Center, in the report’s introduction.
+“We believe that with a little knowledge and the will to change risky behaviors, people can avoid most, if not all, of the injuries we see,” wrote Dr. John G. Myers, chief of trauma and emergency surgery, and professor of surgery at the UT Health San Antonio, in the report’s introduction.
 “But to be truly successful in reducing the burden of serious injuries in our community, it will take a commitment from us all.
 Each of us must examine our own behaviors and challenge the behaviors of others — particularly the ones we love.”

 University Hospital’s Level I trauma center treated 4,637 people — 3,472 adults and 1,165 children — in 2014.
 That was a 7 percent increase from 4,340 in 2013, and a 38 percent increase over a five-year period.
 Each year, the number of both adults and children with serious injuries has grown during those five years.
 Car crashes were the leading injury cause among trauma patients ages 5 to 44.

 This year’s Spotlight section, which features three causes of injuries identified by members of the trauma team as problems in our community, looks at fireworks, injuries from horses and children hit by cars.